g3rv4/g3rv4.com/_posts/2019-06-16-bundling-signing-notarizing-go-application.md

 ```

 I have two certs.
 AAA should be used to sign installers and BBB should be used to sign applications.
-As I want to sign applications, I'm going to use use AAA.
+As I want to sign applications, I'm going to use use BBB.
 Apple also requires the use of a hardened runtime and a timestamp signature.
 Both things can be accomplished when signing by using the `--timestamp --options runtime` parameters.

 So I went ahead and signed my two executables by running

 ```

-bin/macOS [master●] » codesign -s AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA -v --timestamp --options runtime Menu bin/macOS [master●] » codesign -s AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA -v --timestamp --options runtime FirefoxEndpoint
+bin/macOS [master●] » codesign -s BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB -v --timestamp --options runtime Menu bin/macOS [master●] » codesign -s BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB -v --timestamp --options runtime FirefoxEndpoint

 ```